adrianli375/Intro-ML-Project/README.md

 # Test-Project

-This repo is a test project.
+This repo is a test project, giving some Jupyter Notebooks related to several machine learning tasks.

 In the docs folder, this project shows some demo on how to use git, and some testing libraries.